 No, definitely not.
 I’m not a tough guy.

 What I am trying to get across to you though is that I’m not some dude behind a desk who reads sports science training textbooks and only talks the talk instead of walks the walk.

 That is a decent list of injuries life has thrown at me but I always focused on what I could do, instead of what I couldn’t do.

 Every time I went to the gym with an injury I always performed what I could do pain-free.
 The old saying “train through the pain” does not apply to injuries.
 That will only prolong your healing process.
 Focus on what you can do pain-free and stay there.

-Now having said those two things let’s move on to the most well-known, general injury recovery strategies and give a short run down on the relevance they have towards hockey athletes.
+Now having said those two things, let’s move on to the most well-known general injury recovery strategies and give a short rundown on the relevance they have towards hockey players.

-The body doesn’t get inflamed for not reason, it’s doing that for a purpose and that purpose is because it is the front line of the healing process.
+The body doesn’t get inflamed for no reason, it’s doing that for a purpose and that purpose is because it is the front line of the healing process.

 Another downside of NSAIDs is there direct damage to your stomach.
 Which is why I like to recommend that if you use them at all, a topical cream is probably your better option.